Stamplay/stamplay-js-sdk/README.md

 [![Production version](http://img.shields.io/badge/download-38%20kB-blue.svg)](https://raw.githubusercontent.com/Stamplay/stamplay-js-sdk/master/dist/stamplay.min.js)
 [![Bower version](https://badge.fury.io/bo/stamplay-js-sdk.svg)](http://badge.fury.io/bo/stamplay-js-sdk)

+## API v0 support
+If you're using Stamplay API v0 you should use the javascript sdk in the [apis-v0 branch](https://github.com/Stamplay/stamplay-js-sdk/tree/apis-v0)

 ##Getting Started
 The Stamplay JavaScript SDK provides a JavaScript library making it even easier to access the Stamplay cloud platform.
 On this initial release the SDK let you work with the most important and flexible components of our platform: `User` , `Custom Objects` and `Webhook`.To enable support for Stamplay-related functions in your web app, you'll need to include `stamplay.min.js` in your app.
 To do this, add the following to the head block of your HTML: